 It’s no surprise that the number of international students in Australian universities is on the rise.
 Needless to say, there is an explosion in the number of graduate visas.

 After I got my Temporary Graduate visa 485, I officially began my search for a job.
-After three months of searching, I finally got a marketing position in an amazing company.
+Three months in, I finally got a position in the marketing team at a reputable US-based company.
 Here’s what I learned:

 Networking, networking, networking